 The content between the residential and day series is similar, with the main difference being no overnight stay.

 We welcome all young people regardless of their backgrounds or experiences.
 You do not need a degree or any qualifications to be a scholar.
-All we ask is that you have an interest in nature and are open to learning new environmental skills and discovering more about the environmental pathways you can follow while being part of a group of like-minded people who all share an interest in the natural world.
+All we ask is that you have an interest in nature and are open to learning new environmental skills and discovering more about the pathways you can follow while being part of a group of like-minded people.

 If you have any support needs or any other questions about accessibility or criteria that you want to discuss before applying for the scholarship, then please get in touch.